icons8/lunacy-docs/docs/objects.md

 ### Resizing constraints

-Resizing constraints allow you to determine the behavior of an object upon resizing of a group, symbol or an artboard to which the object belongs.
+Resizing constraints allow you to determine the behavior of an object upon resizing of a group, component or an artboard to which the object belongs.
 This can be very useful, for example, when you need to design a user interface for different screen sizes or devices.

 First of all, if you want objects on an artboart to resize when you adjust the size of the artboard: